Terraform

 What is a Terraform module?

 A Terraform module is a collection of standard configuration files in a dedicated directory.
-Terraform modules encapsulate groups of resources dedicated to one task, reducing the amount of code you have to develop for similar infrastructure components.
+Terraform modules encapsulate groups of resources dedicated to a single task, reducing the code you need to write for similar infrastructure components.

-Some say that Terraform modules are a way of extending your present Terraform configuration with existing parts of reusable code reducing the amount of code you have to develop for similar infrastructure components.
-Others say that the Terraform module definition is a single or many .tf files stacked together in their own directory.
+Some say that Terraform modules are a way of extending your present Terraform configuration with existing parts of reusable code, reducing the amount of code you have to develop for similar infrastructure components.
+Others say that the Terraform module definition is a single or multiple .tf files stacked together in their own directory.
 Both are correct.

 Module blocks can also be used to force compliance on other resources—to deploy databases with encrypted disks, for example.
 By hard-coding the encryption configuration and not exposing it through variables, you’re making sure that every time the module is used, the disks are going to be encrypted.